Eetezadi/wordpress-click2share/README.md

 * **Default Settings**: Set the default settings to be applied to every new block created.

 ## Development
  * This repo contains the plugin code, you can run `npm install` and `npm start` in you own Wordpress development environment.
-You can also try using Github [GitHub Wordpress Development](https://github.com/Eetezadi/Gitpod-Wordpress-Development).
+You can also try using [GitHub Wordpress Development](https://github.com/Eetezadi/Gitpod-Wordpress-Development).
  * Run `./build-plugin-zip.sh` to pack the plugin into a zipfile containing the PHP files (Wordpress Scripts don't do that)
  * Contributions and pull request are always welcome!